TheArtificial/theartificial.nl/source/blog/2017/05-31-giving-up.html.md

 ---

-# Good Diversity and Bad Diversity
+# There's More to Diversity than Being Different

 We strive to create a diverse team in background as well as in passion, which often means hiring people without traditional UX or UI backgrounds.
 Usually, we’ll seek common ground, looking for portfolios that show an orientation to the details, a passion for visual design, and an ability to express process through writing.
 While this has served us well in team-building, it’s also created an environment where we all prefer working to talking.
 This is what we were hoping to shake up.